jrdnbrkfld/gamernetic/README.md

 * As a Site User I can register an account so that I can comment on and like posts.
 * As a Site User I can leave comments on a post so that I can be involved in the conversation.
 * As a Site User I can like or unlike a post so that I can interact with the content.
+* As a Site User I can navigate around the site so that I can choose the things I want to read.
+* As a Site User I can create my own post to add to the blog.
+* As a Site User I can update/edit my own post to add to the blog.
+* As a Site User I can edit/delete my own post from the blog.
+* As a Site User I can view and edit my profile so that I can customise how I appear on the website..

 #### Admin User Goals
 * As a Site Admin I can create, read, update and delete posts so that I can manage my blog content.
 * As a Site Admin I can create draft posts so that I can finish writing the content later.
+* As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments.

 ## Design